nodejs/node/doc/api/esm.md

 fs.readFileSync === readFileSync;
 ```

-## Experimental JSON Modules
+## JSON Modules

-**Note: This API is still being designed and is subject to change.**

-Currently importing JSON modules are only supported in the `commonjs` mode
-and are loaded using the CJS loader.
-[WHATWG JSON modules][] are currently
+JSON modules follow the [WHATWG JSON modules specification][].
-being standardized, and are experimentally supported by including the
-additional flag `--experimental-json-modules` when running Node.js.

-When the `--experimental-json-modules` flag is included both the
-`commonjs` and `module` mode will use the new experimental JSON
-loader.
-The imported JSON only exposes a `default`, there is no
+The imported JSON only exposes a `default`.
+There is no
 support for named exports.
 A cache entry is created in the CommonJS
 cache, to avoid duplication.
 The same object will be returned in
 CommonJS if the JSON module has already been imported from the